jethornton/flexgui/docs_flex/source/hal.rst

 	**Property Type**, **Property Name**, **Pin Value**
 	String, function, hal_io
 	String, pin_name, any unique name
+	For a QSpinBox or QSlider
-	String, hal_type, HAL_S32 or HAL_U32 for a QSpinBox or QSlider
+	String, hal_type, HAL_S32 or HAL_U32
+	For a QDoubleSpinBox
+	String, hal_type, HAL_FLOAT
+	Optional
+	Bool, state_on, True
+	Bool, all_homed, True

+..
+NOTE:: The hal_type is required for QSpinBox, QSlider or QDoubleSpinBox

 Label
 -----